maclarel/maclarel.github.io/content/posts/2021-10/arch_btw.md

 As an aside, the workspace approach here (and more importantly being able to trivially hotkey windows over to specific workspaces) is a game changer after coming from Windows/MacOS.
 I know that can all be done through various ways there as well, and I use those approaches, but it's *seamless* in i3 (and I'm sure many other WMs).
 I love it.

+Coming over from MacOS for work purposes, and Windows for personal projects, this is also a breath of fresh air.
+I've got control over what's running, resource utilization is way down, and things are just much... snappier.
+Despite running this in a VM (and one that only has access to 1/3 my system resources) it is *vastly* more responsive than Windows 10 is on my beast or a PC, or MacOS on my max-spec 2019 MBP.
+It's really quite mind-boggling what I was living with, and how much better it could have been... despite running exactly the same applications!

+The other thing that's of course beneficial here is that nearly all of my projects are based around stuff that just better works on Linux anyway.
+I don't need to deal with MacOS shipping with GNU Utils that are decades out of date, or the bizarre setup that is WSL (though WSL is still pretty cool!) - I've got the latest and greatest at my fingertips, and nothing to get in the way of my work... only the things that I've chosen to pull in to _support_ my work.
+Is this... freedom?

 # What's next?

 Current things for me to tweak/understand: